 ACERE’s mission is to channel grassroots advocacy to progressive policy changes that promote positive and respectful relations between Cuba and the United States.

-Our Values: Points of Unity for ACERE
+Points of Unity for ACERE

 We support the normalization of relations with Cuba.